KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 <div align="center">

-<strong><em>Compilation of sources from The Firebog in various lists to minimize advertising, prevent tracking, and block malicious content</em></strong>
+<strong><em>Sources from The Firebog in various lists to help minimize advertising, prevent tracking, and block malicious content</em></strong>

 <br>